splunk/observability-workshop/docs/lambda/springboot-apm-II.md

 ![apm-dashboard-3](../images/lambda/springboot-apm/Dashboard-Service 3.png){: .zoom}

-If you can, open a new ssh terminal to the EC2 instance you have been assigned and log in.
+If you can,  go to the second ssh terminal or open a new ssh terminal to the EC2 instance you have been assigned and log in.
 From the prompt run the following command to add some load on you service.
 (Do not use the existing session which is being used to run the app).

 === "Shell Command"

     ```text
     siege -H 'Content-Type:application/json' \
-    "http://localhost:8080/order POST &lt; ./test/test.json" -c 10 -r 10
+    "http://localhost:8080/order POST &lt; ./test/test.json" -c 2 -r 2
     ```

-This will fire off several order request and the dashboard should now start to populate with data.
+This will fire off several order request and the dashboard should now start to populate with some data.

 ## 3.1 Look at trace info in splunk APM